 We long for there to be no war in no small part, though not exclusively, so that families can eat around their tables in peace, so that couples can fall in love and get married, so that peoples’ days can be about walking their dogs and pausing to watch the sunset instead of struggling to survive.
 These are things worth living for, and therefore, the lack of them might be worth us dying for.

 But our constant focus on the world’s lack is not worth living for.
 It will kill us.
 It might very well be killing us now.
-I’d argue it’s one thing slowly strangling our civilization right now.
+I’d argue it’s one thing slowly strangling our current civilization.

-Dostoevsky said that beauty will save the world.
-This is what he meant, I believe.
-Not that one look at a rose in bloom will make everyone feel a-okay, but that those glimmers of a baby’s laugh, the trees in bloom in early spring, and the creak of a rocking chair on the back deck will remind us that this — all this hardship around us — is not all there is.
+Dostoevsky said that beauty will save the world, and this is what he meant, I believe.
+Not that one look at a rose in bloom will make everyone feel a-okay, but that those glimmers of a baby’s laugh, the trees in bloom in early spring, and the creak of a rocking chair on the back deck will remind us that this—all this hardship around us—is not all there is.
 We live in the shadows, and yet the sometimes seconds-long shimmers of beauty hint at the actual reality worth living for.
 We’re called to notice those shimmers if we want to live.
-I’d say it’s required.
+It’s required.

-So yes, I will continue to listen to All Creatures Great and Small while I dig in the garden, and we will continue to read The Hobbit aloud as a family while we slurp soup at the dinner table.
-We will participate in the hard things of life and care deeply about those who have it so much infinitely worse than we do.
-And we will also live as though there’s something good and alive worth living for, and not live as though all there is is darkness and death, and that if we enjoy anything good at all it must mean we’re choosing to live in oblivion.
+So yes, I will continue to listen to All Creatures Great and Small while I dig in the garden, and we will continue to read The Hobbit aloud as a family while we dine at the dinner table.
+We will participate in the hard things of life and care deeply about those who have it infinitely worse than we do.
+We will also live as though there’s something good and alive worth living for, not live as though darkness and death are all there is, and shun the lie that if we enjoy anything good at all it must mean we’re choosing to live in oblivion.
 Quite the opposite.

 As the sage prophet Samwise Gamgee once said, “There's some good in this world, Mr. Frodo, and it's worth fighting for.”

 We must remember the good if we want to fight well.
 We must remind each other of the good as an anecdote to despair.
-We must relish in the beauty of the good so that we live in actual reality.
+We must relish in the beauty of the good so that we remember the realer-than-real reality.

 Yes, to everything you wrote.
 Your essay is one more voice continuing to press upon me the importance of beauty.
 I just finished Art Can Help by Robert Adams -- a book of essays about photos and paintings.